 The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children.
 All staff have a responsibility to inform the school where their relationships and associations, both within and outside of the workplace (including online), may have implications for the safeguarding of children in the school.
 A DBS check is carried out for all new employees, staff have a responsibility to inform the Headteacher if their circumstances change whilst employed at the school.
-This statement is in the Staff Behaviour Policy, which all staff agree to adhere to .
+This statement is in the Staff Code if conduct, which all staff agree to adhere to .

-All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, Staff Behaviour Policy (Code of Conduct), Child Protection Policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping Children Safe in Education (2020) part 1 and annex A.
+All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, Staff Code of Conduct, Child Protection Policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping Children Safe in Education (2021) part 1 and annex B. Part 2 of this guidance relates to "The Management of Safeguarding" and will be issued to all Governors.
+Any staff who do not directly work with children will be issued with Annex A of Keeping Children Safe in Education 2021.